Boundary Value Problems

 The plot shows the eigenfunctions yn(knr) for the first few eigenvalues.
 Note that the boundary conditions are satisfied and that the eigenfunctions appear to be radial modes of vibration for a circular membrane.

-For the S-L problem to be regular, it has the additional constraints that \(p, q, \sigma\) are continuous and \(p, \sigma > 0\) on \([a,b]\).
+are continuous and on .
 This is also sometimes called the sturm-liouville eigenvalue problem.
 See Haberman (2018, sec.
 5.3) for the more general (non-regular) S-L problem and Haberman (2018, sec.
-7.4) for the multi-dimensional analog.↩︎
+7.4) for the multi-dimensional analog.↩︎These eigenvalues are closely related to, but distinct from, the “eigenvalues” that arise in systems of linear ODEs.↩︎

 Online Resources for Section 7.2